Flowers for honey

 Photo 10: Purple lily flowers

-I took all these photos during Easter 2017.
+I took all these pictures during the Easter week of 2017.
 This spring I enjoyed the beauty of nature and took out my camera again.
 I dedicated another afternoon to two of my hobbies, contact with nature and photography.
 Nature, a luxury that we should take care of as we take care of ourselves.

 2. More honey flowers